tellery/website/docs/how-to-use/create-story.md

 Type `/` to bring up your menu of content options.
-Go ahead and choose "Question`Q`", then a question block will appear in the story.
+Go ahead and choose "Question", then a question block will appear in the story.

 ### Edit SQL

+When a new question is created, Tellery will automatically open an question editor.
+Start writing your SQL there.

+Click the "Edit SQL`<>`" on the bottom right of any existing question block to bring up its SQL in the question editor.

+### Execute SQL

-Tellery will automatically open an question editor when a new question is created.
-You can edit the SQL and click 'Execute▶️' button to submit it to Tellery.
+You can click "Execute▶️" button to submit the SQL of question to Tellery.
 Tellery will query data warehouse, fetch result back, and visualize it.

-Click the "Edit SQL`<>`" on the bottom right of any existing question block to bring up its SQL in the question editor.

 ###  Change the visualization